 This course examines the historical development and present structuring of liturgical and free church forms of Judeo-Christian worship.
 Innovative worship planning is undertaken from historical and contemporary perspectives.

 MUS 432: CONGREGATIONAL SONG

 This course is a survey of Christian Hymnody and related forms including recent hymns, collections and their utilization in worship.
+Credits 2 Division UG School Division School of the Arts

 MUS 433: INTERNSHIP